Skip to content

 }

-Note that AST's are immutable - rather than mutating them in place, we specify the changes we would like to make using a table of replacements and lute transform applies them for us.
+Note that CST's are immutable - rather than mutating them in place, we specify the changes we would like to make using a table of replacements and lute transform applies them for us.

 INFO

-The returned table of replacements should have type { [AstNode] : string }, ie map AstNode's to the strings we would like to replace them with.
-For now, we only support string replacements since manually constructing AstNode tables is more error prone.
-If you still want to construct replacement AstNode's by hand, you can use the @std/printer library to serialize them before inserting them into your replacement map.
+The returned table of replacements should have type { [CstNode] : string }, ie map CstNode's to the strings we would like to replace them with.
+For now, we only support string replacements since manually constructing CstNode tables is more error prone.
+If you still want to construct replacement CstNode's by hand, you can use the @std/printer library to serialize them before inserting them into your replacement map.

 Lute provides two ways of writing transforms: A declarative, query based approach, and a visitor based approach.
 Most transformations can be written with the query approach.
 We'll start with that and discuss a visitor approach later.